wpswings/points-and-rewards-for-woocommerce/readme.txt

 **For admins:** Admins can check the points transaction history of each customer by going to their WordPress Dashboard and then navigating to WooCommerce > Points and Rewards > Points Table.
 In the points table, the admin can click on the View Point Log to checkpoints the transactions of every customer.

 =Can customers earn points on the referral signup?= Yes.
-The admin can enable this feature to offer loyalty points on referral signup.
+The admin can enable this feature to offer loyalty points on referral signups.
 To do this, go to your WordPress dashboard and navigate to **WooCommerce > Points and Rewards > General**.
 In the General tab, you’ll see the Referral section.
 Enable the checkbox that says “Enable Referral Points for Rewards” and enter the number of loyalty points you want to offer to customers on every referral sign-up.
 Save changes once you’re done and the referrer will receive the loyalty points whenever a referee signs up to your website using the referrer’s referral link.

 =How do I see my points balance with the WooCommerce Loyalty Points and Rewards plugin?= Customers can see their points balance in the Points tab under the Account section.